2016–17 Hannover 96 season

-The 2016–17 Hannover 96 season is the first since being relegated from the Bundesliga.
+The 2016–17 Hannover 96 season was the first since being relegated from the Bundesliga.

 Background

 Hannover were relegated from the Bundesliga.
 They had been in the Bundesliga for 14 seasons.
 This was the fifth time they were relegated from the Bundesliga.
 Hannover 96 are looking for a new coach.
 During the 2015–16 season, Michael Frontzeck resigned and Thomas Schaaf was sacked.
 Daniel Stendel took over for the rest of 2015–16 season as interim head coach and was eventually given the permanent job.

 Florian Hübner and Sebastian Maier joined Hannover.
 Marcelo transferred to Beşiktaş after playing there on loan for the previous half year.
 Ron-Robert Zieler left the club.